magento/magento2/app/code/Magento/Robots/README.md

-The Robots module contains router to match application action class for robots.txt requests and realizes the possibility of obtaining content of robots.txt file depending on the current website.
+The Robots module provides the following functionalities:
+* contains a router to match application action class for requests to the `robots.txt` file;
+* allows obtaining the content of the `robots.txt` file depending on the settings of the current website.